 Chances are that WordPress wouldn’t be as popular if it weren’t completely free.
 By being an open source platform, WordPress got its chance to attract more users than it would if it was a paid product.
 Also, having hundreds of highly skilled developers who work on new features for free allowed everyone to enjoy the continuous support for WP.
 The best part is that you don’t even have to ask for it.
 Developers keep on fixing bugs and introducing new features on a regular basis.

 Because of the open source concept, WordPress is available in more than 50 languages!
 There are also dozens of translations that still need some work.
 You can also actively participate in translating the CMS into your own language.

 The strength is in the numbers

 In the world run by social media, a community is as strong as its people.
-And this is something where WordPress really stands out of the crowd.
+And this is something where WordPress really stands out from the crowd.
 From its beginnings, WordPress has been kind to its users.
 It has been connecting people who worked on similar projects, and it has always been oriented towards the community.
-If you’re a complete beginner or a seasoned pro you’ll feel right at home with WP thanks to vast numbers of various social groups dedicated to it.
+If you’re a complete beginner or a seasoned pro who makes money of a blog you’ll feel right at home with WP thanks to vast numbers of various social groups dedicated to it.